 Nature Experiences for Youth

-- Not-in -school program support, San Diego County Office of Education Extended Learning
+- San Diego County office of Education Extended Learning.

 - Outdoor Outreach (high school) www.outdooroutreach.org

 - Inner City Outings (high school), sponsored by Sierra Club San Diego